migueltorrescosta/collapsedwave/content/Metric Spaces/📘 Vector Space.md

 > 3. $\| v \| := \sqrt{\braket{v,v}}$ is the [[📘 Vector Space#Norm]] induced by the [[📘 Inner Product]]

 >[!success] Proof
-> I want to write this proof neatly, but I haven't decided yet on the best way to do so ([[Help me❓]]).
+> I want to write this proof neatly, but I haven't decided yet on the best way to do so ([[Help me ❓]]).
 In the meantime, see [the Wikipedia proofs](https://en.wikipedia.org/wiki/Cauchy%E2%80%93Schwarz_inequality#Proofs)

 ## Inner products define a canonical norm